--SOTS notifies Clerk (If State or District)

--Clerk notifies Moderator

--Moderator notifies: ROV, town chairmen, candidates, the public and summons recanvass officials.

-Recanvass officials must be summoned by written notice delivered personally.

-ROV and Town Clerk to receive written notice spelling out the required material to be brought to the Recanvass.
+- -SOTS notifies Clerk (If State or District) - -Clerk notifies Moderator - -Moderator: Notifies ROV, town chairmen, candidates, and the public.
+Summons recanvass officials. - Recanvass officials must be summoned by written notice delivered personally. - ROV and Town Clerk to receive written notice spelling out the required material to be brought to the Recanvass.
 For example: